webpagepro/react-inbox/README.md

 When a user checks the "Select All" checkbox
 Then it checks all messages (and highlight them)

-Given that some messages are selected
+Givenstar that some messages are selected
 When a user checks the "Select All" checkbox
 Then it checks all messages (and highlight them)